AISK11/debian/README.md

 # debian

-DISCLAIMER: This github repository was created with idea of quick copy of some of my settings.
+DISCLAIMER: This is my personal github repository containing my Debian configuration script with my dotfiles and some config files for various programs.
-It is not optimalized in any case.
-Use at own liability!
+Use at your own liability!